Smoking Fish

 • Smoking

 Drying.
 The main purpose of drying is to remove moisture and harden the skin and head.
-As a result the skin does not crack during the second smoking stage which takes place at higher temperature.
+As a result, the skin does not crack during the second smoking stage, which takes place at a higher temperature.
 The head also hardens and will not break away later.
-Keep in mind that a large fish is heavy but the flesh is quite delicate.
-The smokehouse is preheated with wood chunks, then the fish is placed inside.
-All dampers are open to facilitate removal of moisture.
+Keep in mind that a large fish is heavy, but the flesh is quite delicate.
+The smokehouse is preheated with wood chunks; then, the fish is placed inside.
+All dampers are open to facilitate the removal of moisture.
 The drying takes place at 140-176° F (60-80° C) and continues for 30-60 minutes.

 Cooking.
-More wood chips are added and the temperature is gradually raised.
+More wood chips are added, and the temperature is gradually raised.
 The fish is baked at 230-284° (110-140 C).
-Wood chips are burning with small flame.
+Wood chips are burning with a small flame.
 The exit damper is gradually decreased, sawdust is added on hot coals, and thicker smoke is produced.

 Russian method of hot smoking fish.